mdbergmann/cl-gserver/README.md

 ### Version history

+**Version 1.12.0 (26.2.2022):** Refactored and cleaned up the available `actor-of` facilities.
+There is now only one.
+If you used the macro before, you may have to adapt slightly.

 **Version 1.11.1 (25.2.2022):** Minor additions to `actor-of` macro to allow specifying a `destroy` function.

 **Version 1.11.0 (16.1.2022):** Changes to `AC:FIND-ACTORS`.
 Breaking API change.
 See API documentation for details.